 In this course you will learn how ANCOVA works and how to use and interpret it as well as some of the basic issues involved in using dummy coding and how to interpret the results.
 Dummy coding becomes particularly important when we move on to more sophisticated forms of analysis (eg. Multi-level modelling, and Structural Equation Modelling) which have developed from classical multiple regression modelling.

-Ph.d.-students affiliated with the Faculty of Educational Sciences register through Studentweb
+Candidates admitted to the PhD programme at the Faculty of Educational Sciences should apply through Studentweb

 Formal prerequisite knowledge